NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-07.md

 ﻿---
-title: "Weekly Notes (July 07 – July 13): TODO"
+title: "Weekly Notes (July 07 – 13): RimWorld Soars, Patapon Returns, Mycopunk Delivers Co-op Chaos"
 slug: "weekly-notes-2025-07-07"
 date: "2025-07-14"
 category: "Weekly Notes"
-description: "TODO!!"
+description: "The Steam Summer Sale is over, but launches didn’t slow down.
+This week’s breakdown covers RimWorld’s new DLC, a co-op surprise in Mycopunk, rhythm nostalgia with Patapon, and more."
-tags: ["Weekly Notes", "Steam Releases", "Steam Trends", "Game Industry", "Early Access", "Game Development"]
+tags: ["Weekly Notes", "Steam Releases", "Steam Trends", "Game Industry", "Early Access", "Game Development", "RimWorld Odyssey", "Mycopunk", "PATAPON 1+2 REPLAY", "Brickadia", "Tony Hawk's Pro Skater 3 + 4", "Last Report"]
 image: "https://media.githubusercontent.com/media/NiklasBorglund/niklasnotes-blog/main/posts/weekly-notes-2025-07-07/hero.jpg"
 ---

-The Summer Sale is over, and I thought releases would cool down a bit, but we had quite a few this week.
-Released very shortly after the sale was over.
+The Summer Sale is over, and I expected things to slow down a bit.
+But a surprising number of games launched right after the sale ended.

-My personal gut feeling would be that it's more beneficial to wait a bit - since so many players probably bought more than one game at the sale.
+My gut feeling is it’s better to wait a bit - most players probably picked up more than one game during the sale and still have things to play.

-But lets dive in and see what we've got!
+But let’s dive in and see what showed up.

 ---